 Why do people consider the options to target fat deposits?

-Our surgeons will provide medical advice on the amount of fat that can be safely taken with these forms of surgery.
-Speak to one of the ICCM cosmetic surgeons about which technique will best suit you.
+Our doctors will provide medical advice on the amount of fat that can be safely taken with these forms of surgery.
+Speak to one of the ICCM cosmetic doctors about which technique will best suit you.
 We look at each cosmetic patient as an individual case, applying the best technique to improve your shape.

 Which procedure is better for you: liposculpture vs liposuction?

 The two procedures are slightly different in process and recovery time, but the goal of a more toned physique is the same.
 They both remove stubborn pockets of fat that are not responding to diet or exercise.
 Each patient requires a different removal technique, and we will find the best treatment for your look and health.
 The removal of stubborn fat can be good for your mental health as well as your goals of achieving a desired look.